aioli-framework/aioli/docs/extensions.rst

 Publish
 =======

-Shortly, a Package Management CLI will be added, along with the `https://pkgs.aioli.dev <https://pkgs.aioli.dev>`_ website for showing useful info about extension-type *Packages*;
+Shortly, a Unit Management CLI will be added, along with the `https://pkgs.aioli.dev <https://pkgs.aioli.dev>`_ website for showing useful info about extension-type *Units*;
 their trust status, install instructions, author and license data, as well as links to source code and more.